 Fred is frequently asked to serve in leadership positions in the various organizations which he is involved.
 Fred has served as president of the Monroe County Bar Association, chairperson of the Indiana Trial Lawyers Association (ITLA) Annual Institute, co-chaired ITLA's Professional Responsibility Seminar, and has been asked to speak several times at the Annual Convention for the American Association for Justice.
 He is a member of the Indiana State Bar Association.
 He is also active in leadership in the Indiana Trial Lawyers Association (ITLA), where he has served on the Board of Directors since 2004 and the Executive Committee since 2011.
-Fred currently serves as the President of ITLA.
-He is also a member of the American Association for Justice (AAJ), where he is a past member of the Board of Governors, and still serves on several committees.
-Fred is also a member of the American Board of Trial Advocates (ABOTA), and currently serves as President of the Indiana Chapter of ABOTA.
-He is board certified as a Civil Trial Advocate by the National Board of Trial Advocacy.
-Fred also serves on the board of directors for Indiana Legal Services (ILS), a non-profit organization that provides legal assistance to low income Hoosiers.
+Fred currently serves as the Treasurer of ITLA.
+He is also a member of the American Association for Justice, where he is a past member of the Board of Governors, and still serves on several committees.
+Fred is also a member of the American Board of Trial Advocates, and is board certified as a Civil Trial Advocate by the National Board of Trial Advocacy.